Rehan52004/smart-phone-feature/README.md

 If app already exit than it show a alert message.

-All functionality is case senstive.
+All functionality is case sensitive.